vishvAsa/notes/economics/financial_services/banking/01_Operation.md

 - Not recognized by some downstream finance apps.

 ### UCO
 - Branch nearby
-  - UI is a bit cumbersome.
+- UI is a quite cumbersome.
 WebId gets deactiviated if unused for over a year.
 Can be reenabled by clicking the "forgot password" link.
+Did not get OTPs one day in 2022.
 - Charges for NEFT!

+### IDFC first
+- Highly rated app.
+- min balance 25k.
+No neft etc. fees.

+### High fees
+- Axis
+  - App rating 4.7.
+Much fees.

 ## Balance sheet